 So good luck, my fellow sugar fiends.
 Let me know how it goes for you, if you try it.

-Is “minimizing sugar in your diet” easier said than done?
+Are you here because “minimizing sugar in your diet” easier said than done?
 Have you tried many a time, only to repeatedly fall off the wagon?
-Check out my Transform Your Relationship with Food programs, and contact me at email@example.com to schedule your complimentary 30 minute Strategy Session.
-Together we’ll explore how you can overcome sugar addiction and end compulsive eating.
+Check out how I help my clients make peace with food, and contact me at email@example.com to schedule your complimentary 30 minute Strategy Session.
+Together we’ll explore how you can conquer the sugar monster – without restricting or feeling deprived.
+Yes, it’s possible!